 Thailand People Finder -- Lost Son, Sometimes Drug Addict

-Sometimes, parents or family contact us to find a son who travelled to Thailand and completely lost contact.
+Sometimes, parents or family contact us to find a son who traveled to Thailand and completely lost contact.

 It is understandable why people stay longer in Thailand than they originally plan.

 The tourist regions have a lot of prostitutes who sell sex as well as affectionate relationships for small money, and it is common for a man to come into Thailand and get lost in the intriguing nightlife.

 However, the nightlife in the tourist areas also have a lot of drugs and a significant number of expat criminals.